Submitty/submitty.github.io/_docs/instructor/course_management/course_materials.md

     ![](/images/course_materials_option_subdir.png)

-* Note: The total size of all files uploaded at one time must be less than or equal to 10 mb or the value of the
+* Note: The total size of all files uploaded at one time must be less than or equal to 100 mb or the value of the
-  [upload file size limit](/sysadmin/installation/system_customization#allowing-large-student-file-upload-submissions) for your server.
+  [upload file size limit](/sysadmin/installation/system_customization#allowing-large-student-file-upload-submissions) for your server, and the total size of all files stored in course materials must be less than 1 GB.